Soli Deo Gloria

 Amy Lindsey

-Amy Lindsey is the Logic & Rhetoric School Academic Dean for Regents.
+Amy Lindsey is the Director of Curriculum and Instruction for Regents School.
 Mrs. Lindsey received a Bachelor of Arts in English with a focus in comparative literature and a minor in Latin from George Mason University in Fairfax.
-Mrs. Lindsey also holds a Master's in Curriculum and Instruction from UVA's Curry School of Education.
-Mrs. Lindsey has served as a teacher and as Director of Curriculum and Instruction at Regents School.
-She taught third and sixth grades at her former elementary school, Dominion Christian School, a classical Christian school in Oakton.
+Mrs. Lindsey also holds a Master's in Curriculum and Instruction from the University of Virginia Curry School of Education.
+She also earned a Master Certification in classical Christian education from The Association of Classical Christian Schools (ACCS).
+Mrs. Lindsey has served as a teacher and as academic dean at Regents School.
+She taught third and sixth grades at her former elementary school, Dominion Christian School, a classical Christian school in Oakton, VA.
 Throughout college, Mrs. Lindsey worked as a teacher’s aide, helping in kindergarten and second grade.
 She also taught first grade as a long-term substitute teacher.
-Additionally, Mrs. Lindsey had the unique opportunity to teach Latin I at her alma mater, Ad Fontes Academy, in Centreville, working with students in grades six through eleven.
+Additionally, Mrs. Lindsey had the unique opportunity to teach Latin I at her alma mater, Ad Fontes Academy, in Centreville, VA, working with students in grades six through eleven.
 Mrs. Lindsey has been involved in classical education since the age of seven when her mother helped found Dominion Christian School.
-She is married to Micah and enjoys reading, running, and spending time in the great outdoors with her husband, their sons Eli and Wills, and their dog.
+She is married to Micah and enjoys reading, running, and spending time in the great outdoors with her husband, their sons Eli, Wills, Jude, and Theodore and their dog.

 Jared Lindsey

 Jared Lindsey is the Business Administrator at Regents School.
 He received a Bachelor of Arts in Government and International Relations with a concentration in Political Theory and Law from George Mason University.
 Mr. Lindsey was first involved with classical education when he attended Ad Fontes Academy, a classical Christian school located in Centreville, Virginia.
-Mr. Lindsey enjoys being outdoors, cooking, reading, and spending time with friends and family.
+Mr. Lindsey and his wife enjoy being outdoors, cooking, reading, and spending time with friends and family.

 Megan Maley

-Megan Maley is the sixth grade teacher at Regents.
-She received a Bachelor’s degree in History from Grove City College in Pennsylvania.
+Megan Maley is at sixth grade teacher at Regents School.
+She received a Bachelor of Arts in History from Grove City College in Pennsylvania.
+Additionally, she earned a teaching certification in classical Christian education from the Association of Classical Christian School.
 Prior to joining Regents School, Miss Maley taught sixth and combined fifth and sixth grades for six years at Grove City Christian Academy, a classical Christian school in Pennsylvania.
 Some of her dearest memories from teaching surround reenacting historic events, poetry recitation, teaching children to memorize geography and illustrate maps of the world from memory.
 Miss Maley treasures pointing children to Christ in all areas of study and fostering a classroom of joy, wonder, and prayer.
 In her free time, Miss Maley enjoys cooking, singing, traveling, reading, and letter writing.

 Linae Mulcahy

 Linae Mulcahy is the Grammar School Administrative Assistant.
-She graduated from the University of Virginia with a Bachelor's in Science of Nursing and has worked in the emergency room and outpatient surgery.
+She graduated from the University of Virginia with a Bachelor of Science in Nursing, and she previously worked in the emergency room and outpatient surgery.
 Before becoming a nurse, Mrs. Mulcahy was in the US Air Force and flew on the AWACS airplane which conducts surveillance, target detection, and tracking for accurate, real-time pictures of the battlespace.
-Mrs. Mulcahy began working in education in 2021 in order to be more involved with her daughters' schooling.
+Mrs. Mulcahy began working in education in several years ago in order to be more involved with her daughters' schooling.
 She and her husband Tommy have four children, including two who are grown.
 In her free time, Mrs. Mulcahy enjoys playing board games with her girls.

 Courtney Palumbo